OpenClaw has 270K+ GitHub stars and a fast-growing system of agents. And they all hit the same wall: structured data at scale.

 - Custom scrapers are reliable when they work, but they require per-platform development, ongoing maintenance each time a site updates its structure, and separate authentication for each source.
 If you want data from LinkedIn, TikTok, Instagram, and Google Maps simultaneously, that’s four scrapers to build and maintain before writing a single line of agent logic.

-The Apify plugin for OpenClaw installs as a single CLI skill, giving your agent access to 20,000+ purpose-built Actors via MCP:
+The Apify plugin for OpenClaw installs as a single Command Line Interface (CLI) skill and gives your agent access to 20,000+ purpose-built Actors via Model Context Protocol (MCP).

 openclaw plugins install @apify/apify-openclaw-plugin

-Each Actor is a deterministic, structured scraper for a specific platform or data source - built and maintained by Apify or vetted community contributors.
+Each Actor is a deterministic, structured scraper for a specific platform - built and maintained by Apify or vetted community contributors.
 They return structured JSON every time, handling anti-bot detection, JavaScript rendering, rate limiting, and platform-specific quirks.
-You don’t need to write the extraction logic; you just describe what data you need, and the agent finds the right tool at runtime.
+You don't write extraction logic.
+You describe what data you need, and the agent finds the right tool at runtime.

 What you can build with OpenClaw and Apify